Blizzards (album)

-Blizzards is the fifth studio album by English electronic musician Nathan Fake.
-It was released on 3 April 2020 through Cambria Instruments.
+Blizzards is the fifth studio album by English electronic musician Nathan Fake, released on 3 April 2020 through Cambria Instruments.
+Fake recorded most of the album live in one take, using a stripped-back setup.
+The album was preceded by the singles "Tbilisi", "Vectra", and "Torch Song".
+Blizzards received generally favourable reviews from critics.

-The first single from the album, "Tbilisi" was released on 12 February 2020.

 Critical reception

-Blizzards was met with generally favourable reviews from critics.
-At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 79, based on 4 reviews.
-Paul Simpson of AllMusic stated that the album is Fake's "strongest album" so far, and that it plays "like the soundtrack to an end-of-days rave".
+Blizzards received generally favourable reviews from critics.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, the album received an average score of 79, based on 4 reviews.
+Paul Simpson of AllMusic rated the album 4.5 out of 5 stars, calling it Fake's "strongest album" so far.
+Andrew Ryce of Resident Advisor wrote favourably of the album, describing it as a return to the approach that defined Fake's earlier work.
+Simon Whight of Inverted Audio also reviewed the album positively, highlighting its energy and live recording approach.